OnePageCRM/OnePageCRM.github.io/_posts/2014-05-09-email-addresses-everywhere.md

 category: blog
 author: peter
 date: 2014-05-09 13:24:22
+excerpt: OnePageCRM uses an email address as the unique account identifier.
+This means that you can only have a single OnePageCRM account per email address.
+Our team uses different ways to get around this during testing.

 ---

 OnePageCRM uses an email address as the unique account identifier.
 This means that you can only have a single OnePageCRM account per email address.